JuodaanViinaa/Laboratorio/README.md

 Files are organized in three separate directories:
 1. A temporary directory in which raw files are stored before analysis.
-2. A permanent directory to which raw files are moved after analysis.
+2. A permanent directory to which raw files are automatically moved after analysis.
 3. A converted directory in which processed individual .xlsx files and the summary file are stored after analysis.

 This library uses functions from both [Openpyxl](https://openpyxl.readthedocs.io/en/stable/index.html) and [Pandas](https://pandas.pydata.org/pandas-docs/stable/).
 As such, it is advisable to be familiarized with them in order to understand the inner workings of some of its functions.
 It is, however, not necessary to know either of them to use this library.